 My name is Michelle Kubitz.
 I’ve identified as a writer from the time I could hold a pen in hand and coveted blank notebooks (I grew up in a family that seemed to write everything on the backs of envelopes …).
 My career as a writer has led me around the upper Midwest as a reporter at the West Central Tribune in Willmar, Minn.; the Herald Times Reporter in Manitowoc, Wis.; and my final stop was working a newspaper in Northfield, Minn., called the Northfield News.
 After leaving the newspaper world, I started writing business proposals for various companies.
-I am a member of Sisters in Crime (National, Twin Cities, and Guppies chapters) and the Mystery Writers of America (and MWA Midwest, where I am also a board member).
+I am a member of Sisters in Crime and the Mystery Writers of America (and MWA Midwest, where I am also a board member).
 I am a previous recipient of the Hugh Holton Award from MWA Midwest recognizing promising new writers (2015).
-My work-in-progress is was the first runner-up for 2017 Killer Nashville’s Claymore Award.
+My work-in-progress was the first runner-up for 2017 Killer Nashville’s Claymore Award.

 I am married, I am the mother of two young children (+ two adorable kittens).
 The kittens’ predecessor, my beloved cat, Digger (also known as my Long Term Relationship), exited this universe after 18 wonderful years of making me his human.
 I write fiction – typically mysteries that sometimes have a paranormal bent to them.
 There are times that I flirt with poetry, but it’s usually overly earnest and ridiculous in its execution.

 Thanks for spending time with me on this blog.
 Your presence is greatly appreciated.

 Zee Short Version:

 Michelle Kubitz is an ex-journalist and currently writes under two hats: One as a proposal writer in the IT industry and the other as a fiction writer who likes mystery with a dash of paranormal.
 Kubitz lives in southeastern Minnesota and has roots in the farmlands of northeast Iowa.
 A member of Sisters in Crime and Mystery Writers of America (MWA), Kubitz previously received the Hugh Holton Award recognizing promising new writers by the MWA – Midwest Chapter.
 Her novel “Dragonfly Lake” won first runner-up for the 2017 Killer Nashville Claymore Award.